 Galvin and other motorcyclists hope to end the prejudice that exists against motorcycles.
 However, the responsibility doesn’t fall solely on motor vehicles.
 Bikers themselves need to take certain measures to ensure they are riding smart.

-Wearing a helmet, for example, should be a no-brainer, but only 65% of riders actually follow this advice according to NHTSA’s 2017 data.
-Not wearing a helmet can not only lead to serious head injuries in the event of a crash, but it can reduce your settlement.
-In addition to a helmet, the use of protective gear including jackets, gloves, and boots can help prevent road rash in the event of a crash.
+Wearing a helmet, for example, should be a no-brainer.
+However, only 65% of riders actually follow this advice according to NHTSA’s 2017 data.
+Not wearing a helmet can lead to serious head injuries and reduce your settlement.
+In addition to a helmet, the use of protective gear can help prevent road rash in a crash.
+This could include jackets, gloves, and boots.
 Additionally, reflective gear can help make you more visible to other drivers.

 Last but certainly not least, remember that alcohol and motorcycles don’t mix.
 The NHTSA reports that one-fourth of bikers involved in fatal crashes in 2016 were under the influence of alcohol.
 Alcohol use can certainly hurt your chances of recovering damages in an accident, even if you are a passenger.
 If you get on the back of a motorcycle knowing the driver is intoxicated, it could minimize the viability of your claim because you’ve assumed the risk.
 What’s more, if you were responsible for enabling the driver to get drunk, you could be guilty of complicity.

 Whether you are a motorist or a biker, you can prevent a tragedy by following these common-sense tips.
 And if you are a victim of a motorcycle accident, remember that VanDerGinst Law will work on your behalf to secure your rightful settlement.